ivangreve/api-node-assessment/README.md

 ### **Run Tests** ⚙
+1. Start **API** => *To run the integration Tests correctly the server must be running*
-1. In the root folder, run the following commands.
+2. In the root folder, run the following commands.
 	-  `$ npm test`.